The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 Presenting, this week’s Sunday Best:

-The 23-Year old Zach of Four Pillar Freedom asked 29 top bloggers plus me to share 140 characters of wisdom in a virtual time machine.
+Four Pillar Freedom asked 29 top bloggers plus me to share 140 characters of wisdom in a virtual time machine.
 I gave dating and drinking advice; see what the others said in 30 Financial Bloggers Share Tweet-Sized Advice They Would Give to Their 23-Year Old Selves.

 Once in a blue moon, a doctor and lawyer can get along.
 The Biglaw Investor guest posted on The White Coat Investor and talked about — what else — money.
 How to Save a Million Bucks Before You Become a Law Firm Partner.